ForEvolve/forevolve.github.io/_drafts/en/2021-02-07-learn-coding-with-dot-net-core-part-1.md

       }
 ---

+This article is the first of a **learn programming** series where you need **no prior knowledge of programming**.
+If you want to **learn how to program** and want to learn it **using .NET/C#**, this is the right place.

-The first step of coding is to create a program.
+The first step of coding is to **create a program**.
-The program could be a simple console or a more complex application.
+The program could be a simple console or a more complex application (web, mobile, game, etc.).
 To get started, we will create a console application, which is the simplest type of program that we can make.
+The good news is that most of the topics covered in this series are reusable across all types of programs.

+Furthermore, .NET and C# allow you to create a wide variety of programs and target most markets, from web to mobile to smart TVs.
+I believe this is a good choice of technology to start with.

-Beforehand, let's look at the prerequisites.
+Beforehand, let's look at the prerequisites.<!--more-->

 ## Prerequisites

 If you have not already installed the .NET **Software Development Kit (SDK)**, you can download it from [https://dotnet.microsoft.com/download](https://dotnet.microsoft.com/download).
-Make sure you install the **.NET 5+** SDK.
+Make sure you install the **.NET 5 (or later)** SDK.

 > **Hint:** Make sure you install the .NET SDK, not the runtime.
 > The runtime is used and optimized to run .NET apps.
-> The SDK contains the runtime.
-> To develop new programs, you need the SDK that contains all the necessary tools.
+> The SDK contains the runtime and all the necessary tools to develop new programs.

 Another good idea would be to install an **Integrated Development Environment (IDE)** or a **code editor**.
 To get started, I suggest a simple, free, yet powerful code editor named [Visual Studio Code (VS Code)](https://code.visualstudio.com/).